 – Of course your Greek mother sure does!

-6. “Won’t you become a father one day?
+6. “Won’t you become a father / mother one day?
 I hope your children will do to you the same things you’ve done to me.”

 – Family justice must be served…

 7. “Stop walking barefoot on the floor or you’ll get a cold.”

 – Every Greek mother has graduated from med school and everyone in the house knows that.

 8. “Go on grouching and you’ll see what will happen.
 I brought you into this world, and I can kill you.”

 – Careful—she really feels she is within her rights!

 9. “When I was your age, I already had two children.”